 The most important part of your trip is preparing for it.

-Ahead of your departure, we send out a comprehensive pre-travel pack, including a detailed itinerary with contact and emergency numbers, hotel voucher, ferry list to be completed before you embark, maps & destination guide, tickets for shows, meals, attractions (if applicable) and plus luggage labels.
+Ahead of your departure, we send out a comprehensive pre-travel pack, including a detailed itinerary with contact and emergency numbers, hotel voucher, ferry list to be completed before you embark, maps & destination guide, tickets for shows, meals and attractions (if applicable).